LeoneVi/McGraw-Hill-Anki-Flashcard-Downloader/README.md

 Create an importable Anki deck from a book in the McGraw-Hill Language Lab.
 The program provides an interactive terminal menu for choosing a language, choosing a book, configuring text-to-speech, and selecting where the finished `.apkg` file should be saved.

-The project is currently developed and tested primarily with **PMP Basic German**.
-Other Language Lab books may work, but their layouts and data have not all been verified yet.

 ## Requirements

 - Python 3.11